Essential Guide to Central Casting Payroll

 Stop payments can be made for checks you never receive, checks that are lost or damaged, and for stale dates.
 If you need you request a stop payment, you can do so by filling out our stop pay/reissue request form and return it to the address listed on the form.
 Remember, Central Casting payroll processes checks as vouchers come in from production, so you may receive checks out of work date order.
 If you receive a check from a later work date first, it doesn’t necessarily mean that the check from an earlier date is lost.

-If you have questions or are concerned about a missing check, you can contact the payroll department from 3pm-5pm PT Monday-Friday at 818-729-6400.
+If you have questions or are concerned about a missing check, you can contact the payroll department from 6am-6pm PT Monday-Friday at 855.500.2055.

 Our casting and payroll departments store information separately, so if you change your address with your local office, you also need to update it with payroll.
-You can update your address with payroll by changing it on your voucher when you work or by filling out and returning our address change form.
-It’s also important to update your address and contact information with casting, which you can do during one of your office’s Re-Registration and Updates sessions.
+You can update your address with payroll by signing up or logging in to myEP.
+It’s also important to update your address and contact information with casting, which you can do by logging in to your online profile.

 Want to know more about Central Casting payroll?
 Check out the Payroll FAQs on your location’s Talent page for all the information you need on getting paid.